 The Holocaust Centre hosts outreach programmes and teaching materials to educate young people about the Holocaust and share lessons on combating prejudice and racism.

-This resource examines the degree of shared heritage between the Muslim community and other communities in the UK, Europe and across the World.
+1001 Inventions examines the degree of shared heritage between the Muslim community and other communities in the UK, Europe and across the world.